CartoDB/analytics-toolbox-core/modules/transformations/bigquery/doc/ST_CONCAVEHULL.md

 **Description**

 Takes a set of points and returns a concave hull Polygon or MultiPolygon.
-Internally, this uses turf-tin to generate geometries.

 * `geog`: `ARRAY<GEOGRAPHY>` input points.
 * `maxEdge`: `FLOAT64`|`NULL` the length (in 'units') of an edge necessary for part of the hull to become concave.
 If `NULL`the default value `infinity` is used.